 Try to avoid discussing depressing topics such as death, serious injury, or health problems and family problems without arranging for support for your loved one.
 Prior to having such conversations with your loved one, it will be important to notify the Cook County Sheriff’s Office (CCSO) Mental Health Care Line at:

 Once contact has been made with the Care Line staff, supportive services will be arranged for your loved one who is in custody.
 Additionally, you are encouraged to contact the Care Line staff if you have any concerns about the potential for the individual to engage in self-harm.
 Your concerns may come because the individual in custody makes a concerning statement, has a sudden change in mood, or because a known anniversary date that may trigger negative emotions is on the horizon.
 The CCSO recognizes the importance of positive contact with family and friends and is available as a resource for guidance.

 RCDC Pre-Bond Initiative

 The RCDC Pre-Bond Initiative implements a program to screen arrestees during booking/processing and divert those with diagnosed mental illness to secure community based mental health services.

 A Medical Advocate flags all arrestees with history of mental health housing and those that present signs of mental health problems and reports such arrestees/individuals to the daily supervising Public Defender.
 The Public Defender will attempt to get a lower bond for these individuals and secure a court order to house them in Cermak Health Services for mental health treatment.

-Within the Cook County Department of Corrections, the Records and RCDC Discharge Unit will work with the Mental Health Liaison prior to a mentally ill detainee being discharged in order to identify the level of mental health care needed and create the appropriate discharge plan.
+Within the Cook County Department of Corrections, the Records and RCDC Discharge Unit will work with the Mental Health Liaison prior to a mentally ill individual being discharged in order to identify the level of mental health care needed and create the appropriate discharge plan.

 Mental Health Liaison will:

-- Conduct interviews of discharging detainees
+- Conduct interviews of discharging individuals

 Recent Press Releases